DebeshJha/ResUNetPlusPlus-with-CRF-and-TTA/README.md

 @article{jha2021comprehensive,
-  title={A comprehensive study on colorectal polyp segmentation with ResUNet++, conditional random field and test-time augmentation}, author={Jha, Debesh and Smedsrud, Pia Helen and Johansen, Dag and de Lange, Thomas and Johansen, Havard and Halvorsen, Pal and Riegler, Michael}, journal={IEEE journal of biomedical and health informatics}, year={2021}, publisher={IEEE}
+  title={A comprehensive study on colorectal polyp segmentation with ResUNet++, conditional random field and test-time augmentation}, author={Jha, Debesh and Smedsrud, Pia Helen and Johansen, Dag and de Lange, Thomas and Johansen, Havard and Halvorsen, Pal and Riegler, Michael}, journal={IEEE Journal of Biomedical and Health Informatics}, year={2021}, publisher={IEEE}
   </pre>